We strongly advise that you DO NOT buy a mouthpiece/automatic toothbrush.*

 Some brands do sell via larger marketplaces such as eBay and Amazon, but again you have to order and pay for it to be delivered before you get to handle it.

 Any reputable review will ultimately tell you to stay clear of these products for the time being.

 The first we reviewed was Amabrush.

-None of those where have handled have scored highly.
+None of these have scored highly.

 This is backed up by comments from others online who have bought, tried and tested such products.

 Y-Brush has been the most surprising, surpassing expectations and delivering the best results.
 But, the cleaning is still not good enough to replace the regular toothbrush.

 Ultimately it is still relatively early days in terms of reviews for mouthpiece toothbrushes because so few products exist.
 If you do see any positive reviews, really question why this is.

 If you think you have stumbled on a product that is generally getting good praise, check with us or your dental professional before committing.